soumikdalei/Machine-Learning-and-Deep-Learning-projects/Readme.md

    - Visualizes decision boundaries and explores kernel tricks.
 2. **Logistic Regression**
    - Predict Spam or Ham Mail using logistic regression
+   - Predict whether a person has heart disease or not using logistic regression

 ## 🛠️ Technologies & Libraries